arbor-sim/arbor/doc/concepts/decor.rst

 A current stimulus is a DC or sinusoidal current of fixed frequency with a time-varying amplitude governed by a piecewise-linear envelope.

-The stimulus is described by theww parameters: a sequence of points (*t*\ :sub:`i`\ , *a*\ :sub:`i`\ ) describing the envelope, where the times *t*\ :sub:`i` are in milliseconds and the amplitudes *a*\ :sub:`i` are in nanoamperes;
+The stimulus is described by three parameters: a sequence of points (*t*\ :sub:`i`\ , *a*\ :sub:`i`\ ) describing the envelope, where the times *t*\ :sub:`i` are in milliseconds and the amplitudes *a*\ :sub:`i` are in nanoamperes;
 a frequency in kilohertz, where a value of zero denotes DC; and the phase in radians at time zero.